SharePoint/sp-dev-docs/docs/declarative-customization/site-theming/sharepoint-site-theming-powershell.md

 Add-SPOTheme -Name "Custom Cyan" -Palette $themepallette -IsInverted $false
 ```
-If you want to update an existing theme (to modify some of its color settings, for example), use the same syntax as shown previously but add the *-Overwrite* flag to the **Add-SPOTheme** command.
+If you want to update an existing theme (to modify some of its color settings, for example), use the same syntax as shown previously but add the *-Overwrite* flag to the **Add-SPOTheme** cmdlet.

 ```powershell
 Add-SPOTheme -Name "Custom Cyan" -Palette $themepallette -IsInverted $false -Overwrite